HuskyHacks/MalAPIReader/README.md

   --report, -r          Write report to the reports directory
 ```

   The `--look` option takes one argument: the name of an API.
 It will then make a request for the basic details about the API from MalAPI.io and print it.
-In the example below, we pass "CreateRemoteThread" as an argument and receive information back.
+In the example below, we pass "ShellExecuteA" as an argument and receive information back.

 i.e.